 “O Allah!
 I beseech You for guidance, piety, chastity and contentment.”

-As Muslims, we are one body, and making dua for the Ummah fosters unity and compassion.
-Pray for the well-being, peace, and prosperity of the global Muslim community, especially those facing hardships or recite the following dua:
+As Muslims, we are one body, and making dua for one another and the Ummah brings in unity and compassion.
+Praying for the well-being, peace, and prosperity of the global Muslim community, especially those facing hardships, will only bring in further unity amongst us.
+The best dua to recite for this is the following:

 “O Allah!
 Have mercy on the entire ummah of Muhammad (sallallahu ‘alayhi wa sallam)”

-The Prophet Muhammad (peace be upon him) emphasised the importance of seeking protection from Hellfire, especially during Ramadan.
-A simple dua for protection from Hellfire can be a constant reminder of our ultimate goal: Jannah.
+The Prophet Muhammad (SAW) taught us the importance of seeking protection from the Hellfire, especially during the month of Ramadan.
+A simple dua for the protection of the Hellfire sits as a constant reminder of our end goal: Jannah.

 “Our Lord, give us in this world [that which is] good and in the Hereafter [that which is] good and protect us from the punishment of the Fire.”